 Night cycling, in particular, has become increasingly popular in recent years.
 For night owls, you will find it is a novel way of seeing a usually crowded, noisy and bustling country.
 Biking at night is a much more quiet and much cooler experience than biking in the daytime.

-If you are an avid cyclist in the midst of moving to Singapore, you may want to bring your bicycles along; if you are already residing in Singapore and don’t yet have a bike, you might want to consider investing in one.
+If you are an avid cyclist in the midst of moving to Singapore, you may want to bring your bicycles along; if you are already residing in this nation and don’t yet have a bike, you might want to consider investing in one.

 Here are five biking trails to get you started on your night-cycling adventures in Singapore.

 Safety Tips Before You Embark on a Trip